 Fabry disease inheritance pattern

-In Fabry disease, affected mothers have a 50% risk of passing along the mutated GLA gene to their children regardless of gender, while affected fathers pass along the defective GLA gene to all of their daughters and to none of their sons.1
+In Fabry disease, affected mothers have a 50% risk of passing along the altered GLA gene to their children regardless of gender, while affected fathers pass along the defective GLA gene to all of their daughters and to none of their sons.1

-A positive family history is a strong indicator for Fabry disease, however de novo or spontaneous mutations have been documented.2,3 Consequently, absence of a family history does not rule out a diagnosis of Fabry disease.
+A positive family history is a strong indicator for Fabry disease, however de novo or spontaneous variants have been documented.2,3 Consequently, absence of a family history does not rule out a diagnosis of Fabry disease.

 Importance of family screening